yoeriboven/website/resources/markdown/automate-your-php-security-updates.md

           composer update $PACKAGES --with-all-dependencies --no-interaction --prefer-dist --no-progress --no-scripts

+          if ! composer audit --no-interaction; then
+            echo "::error::Update ran but an advisory is still present — likely the fix is outside the declared version constraint.
+Needs a manual major bump." exit 1
+          fi

           {
             echo "| Package | Old | New |"
             echo "| --- | --- | --- |"